Working with artists in curatorial, programmatic, and administrative capacities to promote risk taking and experimental initiatives.

 United States Artists

-Oversee the administration of the Program Department, managing our fellowship program, approximately 50 unrestricted $50,000 awards to artists across ten artistic disciplines.
-Assist with artist convenings, including our annual artist retreat, USA Assembly, and coordinate artist related initiatives such as alumni services and our Alumni Council.
+Oversee the Program Department, managing our fellowship program, approximately 50 unrestricted $50,000 awards to artists across ten artistic disciplines.
+Produce artist convenings, including our annual artist retreat, Assembly, and coordinate artist related initiatives such as alumni services and our Alumni Council.

 Charlotte Street Foundation